 Once the 12-month period has elapsed, you can exchange your international driving licence for a UK licence without having to sit the DVSA test.
 However, you must do this within five years of obtaining UK residency.

-Even if your licence was issued in a non-EU/EEC/designated nation, you are nevertheless permitted to drive in the United Kingdom for one year.
+Even if your licence was issued in a non-EU/EEC/designated nation, you are nevertheless permitted to drive any type of small vehicle (for example cars or motorcycles) on your international driving license in the UK for one year.

-You will then need to apply for a provisional UK licence, then sit and pass the DVSA driving test in order to continue driving.
+You will need to apply for a provisional UK licence, then sit and pass the DVSA driving test in order to continue driving after the 12-month period ends.
+This is because you are no longer permitted to drive on UK roads until you pass your test and a valid GB driving licence has been issued.
 Lessons are not mandatory, but could be useful in ensuring you pass first time.

 In this situation, you must apply for a provisional UK licence to drive in the UK.
 You can then take the test after six months.